Yoursole1/TreeGenerator/README.md

 These layers pass the TreeSkeleton along as it gets a trunk, then branches, then leaves generated.
 The trunk is generated first, then locations are selected for branches.
-Branches are the same as the trunk, but are rotated and offset onto the trunk
+Branches are the same as the trunk, but are rotated and offset onto the trunk.